 What does comprehensive insurance cover on a car?
 Typically, damage caused by flying debris is covered by comprehensive insurance.
 Your comprehensive policy also covers damages caused by vandals and acts of nature.

 Hitting debris sitting or lying in the road involves filing a claim on your collision insurance.
-Unfortunately, most insurance companies consider hazards lying in the road to be avoidable and may deny your claim.
+Unfortunately, most insurance companies consider hazards lying in the road to be avoidable and may deny your collision claim.

 Who is responsible for road debris damage?

-An important insurance rule of thumb to remember regarding road debris is that flying road hazards are considered unavoidable and will almost always be covered by comprehensive coverage as long as it meets your deductible.
+An important insurance rule of thumb to remember regarding road debris is that flying road hazards are considered unavoidable and will almost always be covered by comprehensive insurance coverage as long as it meets your deductible.

 But road debris insurance claims may be denied if you hit an object lying in the road.
 In that case, the driver is responsible for road debris damage and will have to pay for repairs out of pocket.